wessenstam/demoguide/docs/srvpam/mod3/mod3.md

 ![Security Log](images/lab003.png)

 As mentioned in the other parts, this is not a wanted scenario.
 This is a possible big security gap!
-Run the command ``sudo tail -f /var/log/secure`` and open a new Putty session where you login as **user@thylab.local**.
+Run the command ``sudo tail -f /var/log/secure`` and open a new Putty session where you login as **user@delinealabs.local**.
 Position the two putty screen so that they don't overlap each other so you can see the secure log in realtime

 ![Security Log](images/lab004.png)

 Now run the following commands one after the other and see the log messages as they appear in the log file.
-1. ``sudo yum update zip``; you have to provide the password of the user@thylab.local account, but will get an error that the account is not in the suoders file
+1. ``sudo yum update zip``; you have to provide the password of the user@delinealabs.local account, but will get an error that the account is not in the suoders file
-1. ``dzdo yum update zip``; you will have to provide the password of the user@thylab.local account, and the command will be executed (as we have seen earlier this is one of the command that has been allowed by the system)
+1. ``dzdo yum update zip``; you will have to provide the password of the user@delinealabs.local account, and the command will be executed (as we have seen earlier this is one of the command that has been allowed by the system)
 1. ``dzdo yum update vim``; as this command is not allowed by the system, there is nothing to be logged in the security log.
 The command is already blocked **BEFORE** execution

 ![Security Log](images/lab005.png)